-Divided into two hour slabs of cryptic meetings, hostage negotiations, and jarring moments of gratuitous sex, we don't learn much in CARLOS, but we 'feel' like we do.
+Divided into three two-hour slabs of cryptic meetings, hostage negotiations, and jarring moments of gratuitous sex, we don't learn much in CARLOS, but we 'feel' like we do.
 The middle slab is the best: Carlos and company take the 1975 OPEC meeting hostage and are supposed to fly to Iraq for sanctuary, but Saddam turns out to have been up to shady treacherous tricks even then.
 Back when 'we' did negotiate with terrorists, taking hostages was an easy way to fly to some safe haven country whereupon the terrorists would usually release the prisoners and plane -- why not?
 As long as they did, their demands were more likely to be met the next time.
-And anyway, so many of the terrorists were good looking educated, you know, white kids.
-But that last long, terrorists lost their sense of humor, and Carlos gets his comeuppance when his safe country's regime changes hands while he's still on the tarmac, leaving him SOL.
+And anyway, so many of the terrorists were good looking and educated, you know, college kids.
+But that didn't last long, terrorists lost their sense of humor and sexiness, and Carlos got his comeuppance when his safety zone's regime changed hands while he was still on the tarmac, leaving him SOL.
+Such is life.

-By the end it's a bit of a drag as Carlos (Edgar Ramirez) loses all his friends and allies and the new post-communist world takes effect and there's just no place for an airport-fightin' man.
-But overall CARLOS is an invaluable peek at the other side of the curtain, which few of us in the States ever imagined.
-At least they kept their 70s decor longer.
+By the end it's a bit of a drag as Carlos (Edgar Ramirez) loses all his friends and allies and the new post-communist world takes effect and there's just no place for an airport-fightin' man now that the whole world has been divvied up--every country getting $$ from either side to keep the Jackal at bay.
+Even with the bummer slow descent (rather than a fiery SCARFACE finale), CARLOS is an invaluable peek at the other side of the curtain, which few of us in the States ever imagined or would film so objectively.
+It takes a Socialist country like France, who kept their 70s decor longer and never routed the commies out of their academic tenures, to make a grand film like CARLOS.
 And there are sexy girl terrorists whom Carlos sleeps with at the drop of a hat, the most noticeable of which is Nora von Waldstätten as Magdalene Kopp, Carlos' future wife.
 Their hook-up (top) is one of the first times I've been genuinely turned on by a seduction scene in years.
 Years!
-Maybe it's the red, or the amazing von Waldstätten, but again, not much reason for it in the long run, except to show Carlos is seductive.
-You can feel the drag of his attraction to him in her eyes and speech.
+Maybe it's the red dark room lighting, or the amazing von Waldstätten's jet black hair and pale skin--a combo that sends me, Jackson.
+But again, not much reason for it in the long run, except to show Carlos is seductive.
+You can feel the drag of her attraction to him in her eyes and speech, like a gravitational drug.

 What's bizarre is that Asia Argento is not involved.
 CARLOS is perfect Assayas material and Argento was the perfect Assayas heroine in BOARDING GATE, and like that film and DEMONLOVER, there's that impression in CARLOS of what Steven Shaviro called "Post-Cinematic Affect" (a highly recommended book) and I know there's some critics that seem to miss what 'post-cinematic affect' - is all about, the best I can sum it up is two things, 1) Asia Argento, and 2) international air travel: